water-splitting-group/two_photon_kinetics/data_analysis/README.md

 `ms` contains the python script for the plotting of the ESI-MS data

-`o2` contains the python script for the plotting of the oxygen measurement data

 `ultra-fast_spec` contains the origin files used for the evalution of for the resonance Raman and emission spectroscopy (rr_and_emm), the transient absorption measurements (transient_abs) and UV/Vis spectroscopy (uv_vis), as well as the generated plots

 `uv_vis_and_solubility` contains the excel file and python script for the evaluation of the UV/Vis spectroscopy data